mattmakai/fullstackpython.com/content/posts/180304-python-community-support.markdown

 Congratulations to fellow Python developer
-[Mike Driscoll](https://github.com/driscollis) for his successful **[ReportLab: PDF Processing with Python Kickstarter](https://www.kickstarter.com/projects/34257246/reportlab-pdf-processing-with-python/)** that just concluded with over double the funds goal he requested.
+[Mike Driscoll](https://github.com/driscollis) for his successful **[ReportLab: PDF Processing with Python Kickstarter](https://www.kickstarter.com/projects/34257246/reportlab-pdf-processing-with-python/)** that just concluded with over double his funding goal.

 I was excited to back Mike's project for a couple of reasons.
 First, I've used [ReportLab](https://www.reportlab.com/opensource/) on past projects